-The decision to work with an EA is a pivotal moment, but the journey there often isn’t easy.
+The decision to work with a virtual Executive Assistant is a pivotal moment, but the journey there often isn’t easy.
 It’s a story we’ve heard many times that usually looks something like this:

 It starts with a core team, led by a scrappy DIY-type CEO determined to become an exceptional leader and build something great.

 But as the company becomes more successful, the pressures and responsibilities on the CEO mount; often causing them to feel increasingly-less productive despite working longer hours.

 It starts to feel like too much of their time is spent on tactical, low-impact aspects of being an executive—such as combating a constantly-overcapacity inbox, booking seemingly-endless meetings, or arranging nebulous travel details.

 Unfortunately, this often comes at the expense of their direct reports’ needs, resulting in a CEO who feels like a bottleneck.
 As their backlog grows and increasingly-important responsibilities fall through the cracks, they begin to feel like they’re failing their team and undermining everything they’ve worked so hard to achieve.

 This overwhelming reality often forces the leader to come face-to-face with the fact that the velocity of their team is limited by their velocity as CEO.
 They realize something has to change, and look for ways to increase their throughput.